 To build the module, we will want to first create a temporary environment variable to aid in installation.
 We'll call it "INSTALL_DIR".

 I am following, roughly, the convention we use at the system level.
 This allows us to easily install new versions of software without risking breaking anything that uses older versions.
-As you can see, I have specified a folder for the program (numexpr), and for the version (2.0.1).
+We have specified a folder for the program (numexpr), and for the version (2.0.1).
 Now, to be consistent with python installations, we're going to create a second temporary environment variable, which will contain the actual installation location.

 Now, make the directory tree.